The Ranums' Panat Times

 For example, Marc-Antoine's use of scripta is very unusual: most students simply refer to the texts, lectiones, that their professor would be reading aloud and commenting upon.
 A noteworthy exception is a student-priest who stated that he was going to "write and listen to the readings by Dom Philippe de Busine, scribere et audire lectiones D. Ph. de Busine (MM 1059, p.
 13).
 Does this allusion to "writing" mean that friends of the Charpentier family were giving Marc-Antoine reason to hope that he would one day not only "read" and interpret the law, but play a role in actually writing it in a more professional legal capacity?

-That October day in 1662, several dozen young men wrote out similar statements of intention and signed their names.
+That October day in 1662, when Marc-Antoine Charpentier signed the register, several dozen young men wrote out similar statements of intention and signed their names.
 Some of them stated that they had earned a baccalauréat, that is, had completed their first year of study and had passed a one-hour exam on Justinian's Institutes.
 That Marc-Antoine did not use this title suggests that he was a first-year student.

 Not every student signed up to study with the same pair of professors.
 It is not clear how much choice Marc-Antoine had, in becoming Doujat's student, rather than Hallé's or Cottin's or Le Blanc's or Deloy's.
 But in so doing, he was putting himself under the wing of one of the most respected scholars of canon law in the realm.
 Canon law -- that branch of law that, as Joseph Bergin points out, provided a key to open the doors to a career in the Church (see my Musing on the college and the law school.
 As for Busines, he might be described as an illustre inconnu, that is, his name crops up in sources but he left no imprint upon history: for example, the Dictionnaire de biographie française does not devote so much as a paragraph to him, and no published works (if they existed) found their way into the catalogue of the Bibliothèque nationale de France.